 From the beginning, the Branch has been a story of unexpected twists and turns.

-It’s a story that begins in 2004 with two friends and a coffee shop in Holland, Michigan.
+It began in 2004 with two friends and a coffee shop in Holland, Michigan.
 Every Friday they would get together to catch up on life, share dreams and ask questions.
 How does the Church live out its calling in America today?
 What role are we to play as pastors?
 What is the theological impetus for….(blah blah blah).
 Looking back, it was the perfect environment for the ideas and dreams of a new church to emerge — but at the time, Andy and Chris were largely oblivious (no surprise, really).
 They loved talking about this stuff — but neither had any plans of starting a church, let alone doing it together.

 And yet, here we are.
 All these years later, the Branch exists because a whole host of people were willing to let God take their lives in a new direction.